Fetal intra-abdominal cystic lesions can arise from a number of physiological and pathological causes.

 dorsal cyst of holoprosencephaly

-Fetal intracranial haemorrhage may occur either within the cerebral ventricles, subdural space or infratentorial fossa.
+Fetal intracranial hemorrhage may occur either within the cerebral ventricles, subdural space or infratentorial fossa.

 mechanical trauma, e.g. maternal abdominal blunt or birth trauma